 - 1. Heat oil over high heat in a large stockpot or Dutch oven.
 Add lamb pieces and cook over medium heat, stirring gently, but do not allow to brown.
 Season with salt and pepper.

 - 2. Add onions, bay leaves and beef broth.
 Cover and simmer over low heat until meat is slightly tender, but still undone―approximately 20-30 minutes.

-- 3. Add the carrots, potatoes and parsnips.
-Replace lid and cook until meat and veggies are fork tender―approximately15-20 minutes.
+- 3. Add the carrots, potatoes and barley.
+Cover all ingredients with beef broth.
+Replace lid and cook until meat and veggies are fork tender―approximately 20-30 minutes.
 Stir in parsley and rosemary.
-Taste again for salt and pepper; adjust a necessary.
+Taste again for salt and pepper; adjust as necessary.

 - 4. Serve piping hot in bowls garnished with sprig of fresh parsley or rosemary.
-Serve with crusty bread and butter.
+Serve with hearty brown bread and butter.

 - 5. Best consumed with a pint of Guinness.